-Our independent registered public accounting firm's report on our consolidated financial statements for the year ended December 31, 2012 includes an explanatory paragraph relating to our ability to continue as a going concern.
+Our independent registered public accounting firm's report on our consolidated financial statements for the year ended December 31, 2013 includes an explanatory paragraph relating to our ability to continue as a going concern.
 We have incurred operating losses and operating cashflow deficits in past years and we are dependent upon our ability to continue profitable operations and/or obtain necessary funding from outside sources, including by the sale of our securities, or obtaining loans from financial institutions, where possible.
 These factors, among others, raise doubt about our ability to continue as a going concern and may also affect our ability to obtain financing in the future.

-Management expects that global economic conditions will continue to present a challenging operating environment through 2013; therefore working capital management will continue to be a high priority for 2013.
+Management expects that global economic conditions will continue to present a challenging operating environment through 2014; therefore working capital management will continue to be a high priority for 2014.

-The Company continues to manage the approximate \$1,200,000 sales tax liability by establishing VDAs with the applicable states, which establishes a maximum look-back period and payment arrangements.
-However, if the aforementioned methods prove unsuccessful and the Company is examined or challenged by taxing authorities, there exists possible exposure of an additional \$620,000, not including any applicable interest and penalties.
+The Company continues to manage the approximate \$1,100,000 sales tax liability by establishing VDAs with the applicable states, which establish a maximum look-back period and payment arrangements.
+However, if the aforementioned methods prove unsuccessful and the Company is examined or challenged by taxing authorities, there exists possible exposure of an additional \$450,000, not including any applicable interest and penalties.

+During 2013, the Company successfully executed and paid in full VDAs in fourteen states totaling approximately \$263,000 and is current with the subsequent filing requirements.
+The Company has submitted VDAs with an additional fifteen states and awaits notification of acceptance.
+Two states offer no voluntarily disclosure program.
 During 2012, the Company successfully executed and paid in full VDAs in five states totaling approximately \$23,000 and is current with the subsequent filing requirements.
-It has submitted VDAs with an additional twenty-seven states and awaits notification of acceptance.
-Two states offer no voluntarily disclosure program.
-The Company also confirmed that one customer had self assessed, further reducing our liability and expense associated with that liability by approximately \$151,000.
+The Company has submitted VDAs with an additional twenty-seven states and awaits notification of acceptance.
+The Company also confirmed that one customer had self-assessed, further reducing our liability and expense associated with that liability by approximately \$151,000.